Taking time off

 After one year of work, employees get to take vacation days – time off with pay.

-Leaves of absence
+Job-protected leaves of absence

 A statutory holiday does not necessarily mean employees get a day off.
 Instead, employees may qualify for statutory holiday pay.

 If you're having issues at work, find out what you can do: